 There is so many different tattoo styles to choose from you are likely to get a little overwhelmed with all the #inspo.
 However, it is still good to know your options beforehand so that you come prepared, and don't feel lost when your artist starts dropping terms you have never heard before.

-Even if you are getting something simple such as a symbol or a sentence, it is still good to keep the details in mind - different fonts, size, thickness of the line.
-Prepare a couple of different options and bring them to your consultation.
-That way your artist will have a better idea of what you prefer, and will also be able to advise you what would look best.
+Even if you are getting something simple such as a symbol or a sentence, it is still good to keep the details in mind - fonts, the size, the thickness and style of the line.
+Prepare a couple of different options, and bring them to your consultation.
+That way your artist will have a better idea of what style you are into, and will be able to advise you on what would look best.

 Thirdly, study the body pain chart.